On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Introduction

 \end{definition}

-This geometric condition represents just one of several equivalent characterisations of minimal surfaces.
-Analytically, if a surface is expressed as the graph of a function $ u(x, y) $, then the condition of vanishing mean curvature yields the minimal surface equation:
+This geometric condition is one of several equivalent characterisations of minimal surfaces.
+Analytically, if the surface is expressed as the graph of a function $ u : \Omega \subset \mathbb{R}^2 \to \mathbb{R} $, then the condition of vanishing mean curvature yields the minimal surface equation, which is the Euler-Lagrange equation associated to the area functional:

-From the variational approach, minimal surfaces arise as critical points of the area functional:
+From a variational approach, minimal surfaces arise as critical points of the area functional: